-- Spark-Locked: Your choice of your two outside of context sparks is fixed once chosen in a given setting (you may still have different choices in each setting). - Time Marches On: When you are in a setting which you have not reached 100% in previously, time continues to flow in all other settings at a 1/10th rate (or faster, if you wish).
-You may select this twice, to make time flow at a one-to-one rate at all times, for all settings. - Limited Growth Environment: You may only grow or improve the abilities of a given spark when you are in the homeworld of that spark. - Alone: You cannot choose companions. - Don't Look Back: You cannot visit previous settings to an unlimited degree.
-The first time that you reach 100% with a given setting, you receive five years time for each previously completed setting that you may use to visit them.
-This can be 'banked' without limit for a given setting.
-You may stay in the just completed setting as long as you wish, but once you leave you have the same five year limit for return trips there.
-If you select this twice, it's one year rather than five.
-If you select it three times, you may not return to previously completed settings. - Keep Moving On: When you reach 100% completion with a setting, you must immediately go elsewhere.
-You have enough time to use that resonance for companions before you leave, if you wish, but that will leave you with 0% for the setting.
+- Spark-Locked: Your choice of your two outside of context sparks (or constellations) is fixed once chosen in a given setting (you may still have different choices in each setting). - Time Marches On: When you are in a setting which you have not reached 100% in previously, time continues to flow in all other settings at a 1/10th rate (or faster, if you wish).
+You may select this twice, to make time flow at a one-to-one rate at all times, for all settings. - Slow Life: It takes twice as long to reach 100% resonance with a setting.
+You may take this twice. - Limited Growth Environment: You may only improve the abilities of a given spark in its homeworld. - Alone: You cannot choose companions. - Don't Look Back: You cannot visit previous settings to an unlimited degree.
+The first time that you reach 100% with a setting, you receive five years time for each previously completed setting that you may use to visit them.
+This can be 'banked' without limit.
+You may stay in the current setting as long as you wish, but once you leave you have the same five year limit for return trips.
+If you select this twice, it's one year each.
+If you select it three times, you may not return to previously completed settings. - Keep Moving On: When you reach 100% with a setting, you must immediately go elsewhere.
+You have enough time to use that resonance for companions, if you wish, but that will leave you with 0% for the setting.
 You may still return here, but must complete three other settings before you come back. - Too Many Homes: You may only 'keep' three completed settings as accessible to you.
 This limit increases by one for every ten completed settings.
 Other settings cannot be accessed.
 You may change your choices, but cannot 'get back' a setting that you gave up access to.
 When you first complete a setting, it does not count against this limit until you leave it. - "Benefactor": You do not decide your powers and abilities.
 Some mysterious third party is.
 They will not stiff you on relative strength, but the powers are certainly not the ones that you would have picked for yourself, and whoever is picking them seems to want to see something interesting. - Fixed Items: Once you bind an item to a spark, you can never change out that item for a different one. - Power Cap: You can only ever gain Achievable Power from a setting up to the Epic level, per Style 2.
+You may take this a second time to be limited to High tier and below.